 Crisis and emergency assistance from LIHEAP.

 Most states offer a crisis assistance component through their Low Income Home Energy Assistance Program (LIHEAP).
 This will provide a qualified applicant with a grant for paying their heating or utility bills in less time than alternative solutions.
 While the specifics of each states individual program will vary slightly, in general crisis or emergency assistance works as follows.
+Find where to apply for crisis LIHEAP grants below.

 Funds and financial assistance will be made available during the winter or summer to help individuals who are out of options and who are therefore in a crisis situation.
 These individuals may be about to have their utility or heating service disconnected, they may have run out of heating fuel during the winter, are faced with extreme summer temperatures, or have some other emergency.
 The goal is to help a family keep their service on while they apply for other, longer term help.
 Some of the crisis LIHEAP programs focus on seniors, the disabled, or families with young children.